shiva123-coder/one-stop-solution/README.md

 ## Deployment

 I used GitHub for my version control and Heroku to host the live version of my project.
-To deploy my website to Heroku, I used the following steps:
+To deploy my website to Heroku, use following steps:

 1. Create the app in Heroku.
 2. Run the `npm install -g heroku` command in the terminal window to install heroku in the workspace.